day8/re-frame/docs/EffectfulEvents.md

 application can't incorporate that button click, or the newly arrived websocket message.
 Without mutation, the apps just sits there, stuck.

 State change is how the application "moves forward" - how it does its job.
+Useful!

 On the other hand, control logic and state mutation tend to be the most complex and error prone of part of an app.